 Of the patients surveyed, 9% currently smoked, 34% had formerly smoked (on average, they had quit 22 years before), and 57% were nonsmokers.
 While the average age of the latter group was 63.2 years, current smokers needed surgery at an average of 57.7 years.
 The researchers also analyzed packs smoked per decades — an average of 233 for current smokers and 221.1 for former smokers.

-The researchers’ findings show current smokers were much more likely to need reoperation for infection within 90 days of the original procedure.
+Hip and knee surgical risk factors are impacted by patients who smoke.
+The researchers’ findings show current smokers bring higher surgical risk factors that nonsmokers; they were much more likely to need reoperation for infection within 90 days of the original procedure.
 Smoking, regardless of current status, also led to significantly higher rates of unplanned nonoperative readmission.
 The more packs smoked per decade, the more these potential complications increased.

 Tobacco use is the largest preventable cause of disease and death, triggering complications and risks even after a user has quit.
 Knowing the dangers is crucial to leading a healthy life, whether now or several decades later, especially given its relationship to surgery outcome.
 It is likely insurance and medical practices may require smoking cessation prior to joint replacement surgery in the future.